imsmoothlikebutter/ICT2104_GroupB1/Mapping_Navigation/readme.md

 ## AdjacencyMatrixMap.c can only be compiled to Raspberry Pico
+- Ensure that Pico-SDK is already set up.
+- Install CMake Tools on VS Code
+- Install GCC-ARM
+- Build
+- Copy MappingDemo.uf2 from the build folder into the Pico(boot mode)
 ## Other versions such as Adjacency Lists or Adj Matrix with Navigation has to be done on PC